manifold-systems/manifold/docs/index.md

 ---

 ## What is Manifold?
-<p>Manifold is a Java compiler plugin.
-It supplements Java with:</p>
+Manifold is a Java compiler plugin.
+It supplements Java with:
 <ul>
   <li>Direct, <i>type-safe</i> access to:</li>
   <ul>